 Now Stu, who spent his early years in Preston, looks set to go one better than his childhood hero and become the first British wrestler to win the coveted WWE championship.

-While pro wrestling has long been accepted as being sports entertainment - with wrestlers’ characters involved in scripted storylines and matches - championships still mean you are at the top of the industry.
+While pro wrestling has long been accepted as being sports entertainment - with wrestlers’ characters involved in scripted storylines and matches - championships still mean you are at the top of

 Stu’s alter-ego bad guy Wade Barrett - “He's an extension of my dark side” says Stu - will compete for the title against current champion Randy Orton later this month.

 Ten days later the WWE will begin a UK tour, including two shows at the MEN Arena.

 “Coming back as the first British champion would be a huge event,” says Stu.